 State of beach litter in Europe's regional seas

-On average, 235 litter items per 100 metres of beach were recorded by Marine Litter Watch communities.
-The results vary across regions, with the Black Sea (466 items) and Mediterranean Sea (316 items) showing the highest levels, followed by the North-East Atlantic (131 items) and the Baltic Sea (65 items).
-All regions remain well above the MSFD threshold of 20 items per 100 metres.
+On average, 235 litter items per 100 metres of beach were recorded by MLW communities.
+The results vary significantly across regions, with the Black Sea (466 items) and Mediterranean Sea (316 items) showing the highest levels of litter, followed by the North-East Atlantic (131 items) and the Baltic Sea (65 items).
+All regions remain well above the MSFD threshold for beach litter (20 items per 100 metres).
+Over 80% of litter recorded are made of plastic.

 Share of litter items on beaches of Europe's regional seas, by material